§ 5-51-2 Board Creation Composition Appointment, terms, and qualifications of members Duties Compensation.

 (b) During the month of July of each year, the board shall elect from its members a chairperson and a vice chairperson.

-(c) The secretary of the board shall keep a true and complete record of all proceedings of the board and shall aid in the enforcement of this chapter.
+(c) The board shall keep a true and complete record of all its proceedings.

-(d) The board may make all necessary regulations and bylaws not inconsistent with this chapter.
+(d) Subject to the approval of the director, the board may make all necessary regulations and bylaws not inconsistent with this chapter.

-(f) The board may establish a procedure for complaints concerning any licensed or certified landscape architects.
+(f) Subject to the director's approval, the board may establish a procedure for complaints concerning any licensed or certified landscape architects.

-(g) The board shall establish procedures and programs in conjunction with the department of environmental management and may annually publish a report of its activities, operations, and recommendations.
+(g) Subject to the director's approval, the board shall establish procedures and programs in conjunction with the department of environmental management and may annually publish a report of its activities, operations, and recommendations.